namanhd/hailstone/README.md

 Performance.
 Most everyone has given up on getting end-to-end Haskell audio to be real-time capable; even the [venerable co-author of Euterpea and the  Haskell School of Music](https://www.donyaquick.com/vivid-as-a-real-time-audio-solution-for-euterpea/) has sworn off attempting real-time in pure Haskell.

 That said, I still think this is really interesting to work through for learning both Haskell and DSP.
+With some effort in adding strictness annotations and representing state using simpler/even unboxed types, we can prevent space leaks, and using wavetables for trigonometry functions may also help with computation speed.

 The `Node` representation is a big step up from my previous attempts (4 years ago... ouch.)
 Before this I'd hopped around representations, first lazy infinite lists, which had free memoization by the runtime but were extremely allocation-heavy, then the simple `t -> x` reader monad which did not have statefulness that could compose.
 It's cool to have landed on something that seems to address these issues, though there will be definitely many more problems.

 For any nontrivial audio processing, this will probably still need to be offline rather than real-time.
 That said, I'm doing my testing via SDL audio to play audio as the program runs.

 ## Organization
 The library is in `src/`, and only depends on `mtl` at the moment.
 You can load the `Sound.Hailstone.Synth` module in GHCi or another Main to try it out directly, no `stack` or package installations needed.